waltersantacruz/CrudLaravel/README.md

 `at this point your apache and mysql services on xampp should be running`

-Go to your localhost and see the project :)
+Go to your localhost and you will see the project.

 ## Learning Laravel